emqx/eip/active/0038-secret-registry.md

 superuser, on the documented rationale that "namespaces are mostly to avoid accidentally mutating the wrong resources rather than hiding information."
-For this feature that rationale does not hold: a namespaced admin must not be able to enumerate another tenant's secret *names*, since names are chosen by operators and routinely describe the system they unlock.
-The secrets API therefore filters list / get results by `resolved_ns` **in the handler**, not relying on the RBAC layer.
-A namespaced admin listing secrets sees their own namespace's secrets plus the global ones they can inherit; never another namespace's.
+For this feature that rationale does not hold: a namespaced admin must not be able to enumerate another scope's secret *names*, since names are chosen by operators and routinely describe the system they unlock.
+The secrets API therefore filters list / get results **in the handler**, not relying on the RBAC layer.
+A caller whose `resolved_ns` is a namespace `NS` sees exactly the rows owned by `NS`; every other row — global secrets and other namespaces' secrets alike — is omitted from lists and returns `404` on direct `GET`.
+A global admin (optionally scoped via `?ns=`) sees exactly the rows of the scope they are acting in.

+Create / update / delete are restricted to rows the caller owns (`resolved_ns`), so a namespaced admin can only manage their own namespace's secrets and a global admin only global (or, via `?ns=`, a named namespace's) secrets.
+No principal can reach across scopes.

-Values are never returned by any endpoint regardless of namespace, so the isolation being enforced here is over names and metadata only.
+Values are never returned by any endpoint regardless of scope.
+As "Security model" notes, this bounds at-rest exposure but is not the isolation boundary; the isolation boundary is that a scope can neither reference nor enumerate any secret outside itself.

 #### Namespace deletion